electricimp/PN532/README.md

 Attempts to authenticate the reader to perform operations on a specified EEPROM address.

+### Parameters

-*tagSerial*: A blob representing the UID of the tag to be authenticated.
+- *tagSerial*: A blob representing the UID of the tag to be authenticated.
 This UID can be taken from the response to the [pollNearbyTags()](#pollnearbytags-pollattempts-pollperiod-callback) call.

-*address*: The address of the memory block to be authenticated.
+- *address*: The address of the memory block to be authenticated.
 For the MIFARE Classic 1k, this is an integer in the range 0-63.

-*aOrB*: The key type to authenticate against.
+- *aOrB*: The key type to authenticate against.
 The options are the static class members `PN532MifareClassic.AUTH_TYPE_A` and `PN532MifareClassic.AUTH_TYPE_B`.

-*key*: The key to use when authenticating for the given block.
+- *key*: The key to use when authenticating for the given block.
 If no key has been set, set this parameter to null to use the default FFFFFFFFFFFFh value.

-*callback*: A function taking the following arguments:
+- *callback*: A function taking the following arguments:
     - *error*: A string that is null on success.
     - *status*: A boolean that is set to true if the authentication succeeded.

+### Usage

 ```squirrel
 function authCallback(error, status) {